interlay/interbtc-spec/polkabtc-spec/docs/source/intro/architecture.rst

   - **Sender**: A user that sends PolkaBTC to a Receiver on the BTC Parachain.
 Interacts with the *Treasury* component.
   - **Receiver**: A user that receives PolkaBTC on the BTC Parachain.
 Interacts with the *Treasury* component.
   - **Redeemer**: A user that destroys PolkaBTC on the BTC Parachain to receive the corresponding amount of BTC on the Bitcoin blockchain from a Vault.
 Interacts with the *Redeem* component.
 - **Staked Relayers**:  Collateralized intermediaries which run Bitcoin full nodes and (i) monitor validity and availability of transactional data for Bitcoin blocks submitted to BTC-Relay, (ii) monitor that Vaults do not move locked BTC on Bitcoin without prior authorization by the BTC Parachain (i.e., through one of the Issue, Redeem or Replace protocols).
-In case either of the above errors was detected, staked relayers report this to the BTC Parachain.
+In case either of the above errors was detected, Staked Relayers report this to the BTC Parachain.
 Interact with the *BTC-Relay*, *StakedRelayers*, and *VaultRegistry* components.

-.. todo:: The exact composition of staked relayers (static vs dynamic committee) and the internal agreement mechanism needs to be defined.
-Do staked relayers run a BFT protocol to create a threshold signature when reporting an error / updating the state of BTC-Relay?
+.. todo:: The exact composition of Staked Relayers (static vs dynamic committee) and the internal agreement mechanism needs to be defined.
+Do Staked Relayers run a BFT protocol to create a threshold signature when reporting an error / updating the state of BTC-Relay?
 Who can join this committee?

-- **Governance Mechanism**: The Parachain Governance Mechanism monitors the correct operation of the BTC Parachain, as well as the correct behaviour of staked relayers (and other participants if necessary).
-Interacts with the *RelayerCollateral* component when staked relayers misbehave and can manually interfere with the operation and parameterization of all components of the BTC Parachain.
+- **Governance Mechanism**: The Parachain Governance Mechanism monitors the correct operation of the BTC Parachain, as well as the correct behaviour of Staked Relayers (and other participants if necessary).
+Interacts with the *RelayerCollateral* component when Staked Relayers misbehave and can manually interfere with the operation and parameterization of all components of the BTC Parachain.

 .. note:: The exact composition of the Governance Mechanism is to be defined by Polkadot.